Fast DAQ system with image rejection for axion dark matter searches: Single channel DAQ process

 The challenging part of our DAQ system using the fast digitizer is the post processing of the data, which includes unit conversion, online FFT, averaging, and writing the power spectra (ROOT~\cite{ROOT} format in this work) to disk storage.
 The online FFT dominates the post processing time.
-In most cases the axion haloscope experiments necessarily include a number of DAQ at different resonance frequencies, because the axion mass is unknown.
-Also for various reasons DAQ at each resonance frequency can be divided into several DAQ at different timestamps.
-In such cases, the post process can be performed in parallel with the next DAQ.
+In most cases axion haloscope experiments require data at different resonance frequencies, because the axion mass is unknown.
+Also for various reasons the data at each resonance frequency can be divided into several subsets at different timestamps.
+In such cases, the post process can be performed in parallel while the next data is sampled.
 Python's multiprocessing module~\cite{PYTHON_MULTI} was used to demonstrate such a scenario.

 The essential parts of the post processing including writing to disk are defined separately, then integrated into a single function.
-The function is then called in a child process spawned by the main process at the end of the first DAQ.
-The DAQ ends as the child process starts, and the main process controls the digitizer to start new DAQ while the child process is running.
-After the new process ends the main process lets the child process join, then spawns more child processes for post processing the data from the new DAQ.
-These procedures are repeated until the last DAQ, and the main process ends before the post processing of data from the last DAQ starts.
-For the detailed $\epsilon_{\rm DAQ}$ studies given in Sect.~\ref{SECT:eDAQ}, the main process ends after the post processing of data from the last DAQ ends.
+The function is then called in a child process spawned by the main process at the end of the first DAQ cycle.
+The DAQ cycle ends as the child process starts, and the main process controls the digitizer to start a new DAQ cycle while the child process is running.
+After the new process ends the main process lets the child process join, then spawns more child processes for post processing the data from the new DAQ cycle.
+These procedures are repeated until the last DAQ cycle, and the main process ends before the post processing of data from the last DAQ cycle starts.
+For the detailed $\epsilon_{\rm DAQ}$ studies given in Sect.~\ref{SECT:eDAQ}, the main process ends after the post processing of data from the last DAQ cycle ends.